danbev/learning-iot/notes/bluetooth.md

 When the unprovisioned device receives the `provisioning invite` it will in turn send a `provision capabilities` PDU in response which include:
 * The number of elements that it has
-* The security algorightms it supports
+* The security algorithms it supports
 * Input/Ouput capabilites
   - Can the device display output to the user
   - Can the device receive an input from the user (like button or something)